 The United Kingdom is a rabies-free country and strictly enforces its rules governing animals, including service animals, entering the country.
 Previously, all animals traveling to the U.K. were subject to 6-month quarantine.
 Now, if you meet certain requirements, you may transport a service dog or service cat in the cabin without a 6-month quarantine.

-At least 72 hours before departure, you must notify US Airways of your intention to transport a service dog or service cat in the cabin on a flight to the U.K.
+At least 72 hours before departure, you must notify us that you intend to transport a service dog or service cat in the cabin on a flight to the U.K.

 At the departure gate in the U.S. and on landing in the U.K., you must present a date-stamped official veterinary certificate signed by a veterinarian licensed by an approved country, or an EU pet passport demonstrating that the animal has received:

 - A microchip implant readable by an ISO-compatible scanner or by another scanner compatible with the implanted microchip provided by the passenger.